 So why make it foldable?
 The recent big trend in smartphones has been curved edge displays; the Samsung S8 and iPhone X typify that current mode.
 Sprawling screens are the order of the day, so it makes sense to push display capabilities to their limits, with faces that can bend and stretch.

 Samsung isn’t alone in testing foldable screen technology.
 Apple has reportedly procured a patent for a foldable smartphone in November last year.
-Lenovo and LG have also been deemed forerunners
+Lenovo and LG have also deemed forerunners

 in the unlikely quest for foldable phones.
 Samsung might just clinch the first major product, however.
 So what do we know about the Galaxy X?
 Keep reading to find out all the rumours, news and specs.